header-technology-life_science

 The Greater Zurich Area is one of the leading locations for biotechnology and pharmaceutical companies in Europe.
 The region is home to the most innovative companies in the world, from Biogen and Johnson & Johnson to Roche and Amgen, and attracts capital and researchers from all over the world.

-Thanks to its unique combination of academic excellence and a liberal economy, the Greater Zurich Area is one of the leading life science centers in Europe.
-Distinguished academic quality, high profile education programs and the above-average quality of life render Zurich not only very competitive in the global market for talent at student and professorial but also at the entrepreneurial level.
-Aided by the proximity to top pharmaceutical and medical technology companies such as Biogen, Amgen, Roche Diagnostics, Stryker or Zimmer Biomet and to the strong financial sector in Zurich, outstanding academic achievements in the biomedical sciences serve as a motor for innovation in the biotech and medtech sector.
-Joint activities of universities and private companies provide favorable conditions for young start-up companies as well as large multinational corporations.
+Aided by the proximity to top pharmaceutical and medical technology companies such as Biogen, Amgen, Roche Diagnostics, Stryker, or Zimmer Biomet, outstanding academic achievements in the biomedical sciences serve as a motor for innovation.
+Joint activities of universities and private companies provide favorable conditions for both young start-up companies as well as large multinational corporations to produce pioneering innovation.

 Leading life sciences hub in Europe